DiedrichsenLab/BrainDataScienceBlog/noisy_correlation/text.md

 $$

 and by substitution in the previous formula, we can see that the noise ceiling for a correlation between two measured vectors (ie. the value that we should get if the true vectors are perfectly correlated) is the *geometric mean*, i.e. the square-root of the product, of the two reliabilities.
-{+margin:m1: This is the noise ceiling for the correlation between each of the two independent halves of the data.
+{+margin: This is the noise ceiling for the correlation between each of the two independent halves of the data.
 If we are interested in the noise ceiling for the correlation between the mean measured patterns, we need to account for the fact that we averaged of 2 (or in general N) independent measure.
 See the accompanying jupyter notebook for details. }

 $$
 r_{ceil}=\sqrt{r_{rel,a} r_{rel,b}}